 Gail Wilensky, PhD, currently a senior fellow at Project HOPE and formerly a top adviser to Pres.
 Bill Clinton, said it would be “important and useful to set up a mechanism to evaluate the program in three to five years,” modifying or killing it according to the results.

-To qualify under the new benefit, counseling must be consistent with the “five A’s” listed in a U.S. Preventive Services Task Force recommendation, according to CMS’s decision memo:
+To qualify under the new benefit, counselling must be consistent with the “five A’s” listed in a U.S. Preventive Services Task Force recommendation, according to CMS’s decision memo:

-Assess: Ask about/assess behavioral health risk(s) and factors affecting choice of behavior change goals/methods.
+- Assess: Ask about/assess behavioural health risk(s) and factors affecting the choice of behaviour change goals/methods.

-Advise: Give clear, specific, and personalized behavior change advice, including information about personal health harms and benefits.
+- Advice: Give clear, specific, and personalized behaviour change advice, including information about personal health harms and benefits.

-Agree: Collaboratively select appropriate treatment goals and methods based on the patient’s interest in and willingness to change the behavior.
+- Agree: Collaboratively select appropriate treatment goals and methods based on the patient’s interest in and willingness to change the behaviour.

-Assist: Using behavior change techniques (self-help and/or counseling), aid the patient in achieving agreed-upon goals by acquiring the skills, confidence, and social/environmental supports for behavior change, supplemented with adjunctive medical treatments when appropriate.
+- Assist: Using behaviour change techniques (self-help and/or counselling), aid the patient in achieving agreed-upon goals by acquiring the skills, confidence, and social/environmental supports for behaviour change, supplemented with adjunctive medical treatments when appropriate.

-The agency had published the proposal to cover obesity screening and counseling under Medicare in early September, with a 90-day comment period to follow.
+The agency had published the proposal to cover obesity screening and counselling under Medicare in early September, with a 90-day comment period to follow.